Eigenvalues of Cayley graphs: Eigenvalues of Cayley graphs

 \begin{cor} Let $\Ga$ be a finite group.
 Let $\chi_1,\chi_2,\ldots,\chi_h$ be the irreducible characters of $\Ga$ and $n_1,n_2,\ldots,n_h$ be their degrees, respectively.
 Then the eigenvalues $\lambda_{i,j}$ ($1 \le i \le h$, $1 \le j \le n_i$) of any Cayley (di)graph $\Cay(\Gamma, S)$ of $\Ga$ satisfy

 for any positive integer $t$. \end{cor}

-As an example we obtain the eigenvalues of any circulant graph from Corollary \ref{BabaiS1a} immediately (see also the treatment in \cite{Biggs93}).
+As an example we obtain the eigenvalues of any circulant graph from Corollary \ref{BabaiS1a} immediately (see \cite{Lovasz75}; see also \cite{Biggs93} for a treatment using circulant matrices).
 Recall that a circulant graph is a Cayley graph $\Cay(\ZZZ_n, S)$ on a cyclic group $\ZZZ_n$, where $n \ge 3$.
 Since the characters of $\ZZZ_n$ are given by $\chi_{k}(g) = \om_n^{kg},\; 0 \le k \le n-1$, from Corollary \ref{BabaiS1a} it follows that the eigenvalues of $\Cay(\ZZZ_n, S)$ are given by \be \lambda_k = \sum_{g \in S} \om_n^{k g},\; k = 0, 1, \ldots, n-1. \ee In particular, the eigenvalues of the cycle $C_n$ of length $n$ are $2 \cos (2\pi k/n),\; 0 \le k \le n-1$.
 Eigenvalues of circulants were reviewed in \cite{Moreno2000} as part of a survey of some aspects of quadratic Gauss sums over finite rings and fields with applications.
 In the case when $S$ is the set of nonzero quadratic residues, formula \eqref{eq:eigen-circ} together with the explicit formula for the Gauss sum gives a complete determination of the spectrum of the corresponding circulant $\Cay(\ZZZ_n, S)$.